College of Humanities and Social Sciences |

 Department Mission

-The Department of History, Politics, and International Relations educates students for the insight, perspectives and skills necessary for global citizenship.
-Study in the department equips student with the knowledge to understand, analyze and interact with a complex world.
+The Department of History, Politics and International Relations educates students for the insight, perspectives and skills necessary for global citizenship.
+Study in the department equips students with the knowledge to understand, analyze and interact with a complex world.
 Bridging the humanities and social sciences, the department offers complementary areas of specialization in the majors of history, political science, international relations and the individualized major in religious studies.
 The faculty value diversity, inclusion, individualized attention and personal growth.
 Study in the department develops the critical thinking, writing, speaking and analytical skills necessary for the changing career possibilities in our fast-paced world.

 Special Study Opportunities